Plurax/CMAKEBasic/README.md

 ## Tests

+Tests are running via catch2, which is downloaded via the init.sh script.
-Tests via catch2 will create seperate executables for each unittest.
+The CMake setup for the tests will create seperate executables for each unittest.
 The compilation is optimized by creating an archive of catch2 which is linked to all executables.
 The tests will also run valgrind to perform memchecks if enabled.
 Adding a new unit test is just creating a new cpp file like the unit-BaseClass.cpp.

 ## Packaging

+Packaging not yet imlemented/tested.

 # Remarks

-Although CMake is also for cross compiling, I dont have tested MSVC support.
+Although CMake is also for cross compiling, I dont have tested MSVC support or other platforms.
 I am using this currently on Ubuntu 18.04.01

 # Thanks

-This project is basically a basic cookbook to be able to jumpstart a new c++ project very fast, instead of cobbling a new one together of some existing projects (Which is especially cumbersome if you want to show some thing to a "non C++ colleague").
+This project is basically a cookbook to be able to jumpstart a new c++ project very fast, instead of cobbling a new one together of some existing projects (Which is especially cumbersome if you want to show some thing to a "non C++ colleague").
 It is inspired by the base project from [Barthélémy von Haller](https://github.com/Barthelemy), mixed with the testing part from